barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 Part I is now on the [Cesium website](http://cesiumjs.org/2013/11/04/Geometry-and-Appearances/).
-Part II below is still a draft.

 # Part II: Creating Custom Geometry and Appearances